-- Security is exempt from registration under Rule 144A promulgated under the Securities Act.
-The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers. - Non-income producing securities. - Coupon is payable in cash and/or PIK.
-Coupon is subject to a LIBOR or Prime rate floor. - (8) - (9) Represents the purchase of a security with delayed settlement (unfunded investments).
+Security is exempt from registration under Rule 144A promulgated under the Securities Act.
+The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.

+Non-income producing securities.

+Coupon is payable in cash and/or PIK.

+Coupon is subject to a LIBOR or Prime rate floor.

+Represents the purchase of a security with delayed settlement (unfunded investments).
 This security does not have a basis point spread above an index.

-(10) Non-U.S. company or principal place of business outside the U.S. (11) Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
+Non-IIS company or ringinal place of business outside the LIS.

-- (12) Investment is held through PNNT Acentia LLC, a consolidated subsidiary.
-(13) Investment is held through PNNT Transportation 100 Holdco, LLC, a consolidated subsidiary.
+Non-U.S. company or principal place of business outside the U.S. Investment is held through PNNT CI (Galls) Prime Investment Holdings, LLC, a consolidated subsidiary.
+Investment is held through PNNT Acentia LLC, a consolidated subsidiary.
+Investment is held through PNNT Transportation 100 Holdco, LLC, a consolidated subsidiary.

-PENNANTPARK INVESTMENT CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2013 (Unaudited)
+PENNANTPARK INVESTMENT CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2013 (Unaudited)